-There are two types of absences: excused and unexcused.
+For students who are required to attend school there are two types of absences: excused and unexcused.

-- 1. Excused absences include: illness (including mental or behavioral health of the student), death in the immediate family, family emergency, doctor/dentist appointment, observance of a religious holiday or event, situations beyond the control of the student, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, court appearance where the student's presence is required as set forth in theIllinois School Code, attending a military honors funeral to sounds TAPS, or other reason as approved by the building principal.
+1. Excused absences include: illness (including up to 5 days per school year for mental or behavioral health of the student), death in the immediate family, family emergency, doctor/dentist appointment, observance of a religious holiday or event, situations beyond the control of the student as determined by the school board, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, court appearance where the student's presence is required as set forth in the Illinois School Code, attending a military honors funeral to sounds TAPS, or other reason as approved by the building principal.
+Students eligible to vote are also excused for up to two hours to vote in a primary, special, or general election.
 The explanation for these types of absences is the responsibility of the parent/guardian.
-Pre- arranged excused absences must be approved by the principal.
-The school may requiredocumentation explaining the reason for the student's absence. - a.
-Serious Illness in the Family: This means a personal illness or injury which jeopardizes one's life. - b.
-Quarantine of the home: The absence of a child rom school under this condition is limited to the length of the quarantine as fixed by the proper health officials. - c.
-Death of a Relative: The absence arising from this condition is limited to a period of three days unless a reasonable cause may be shown for a longer absence. - d.
-Observance of Religious Holidays or Events: Any child of any religious faith will be excused if his absence is for the purpose of observing a religious holiday consistent with his creed or belief, upon written request to the building principal at least 5 calendar days before the absence from the parent or guardian. - e.
+Prearranged excused absences must be approved by the principal.
+The school may require documentation explaining the reason for the student's absence.

+Serious Illness in the Family: This means a a. personal illness or injury which jeopardizes one's life.
+Ouarantine of the home: The absence of a child rom b. school under this condition is limited to the length of the quarantine as fixed by the proper health officials.
+Death of a Relative: The absence arising from this c. condition is limited to a period of three days unless a reasonable cause may be shown for a longer absence.
+Observance of Religious Holidays or Events: Any d. child of any religious faith will be excused if his absence is for the purpose of observing a religious holiday consistent with his creed or belief, upon written request to the building principal at least 5 calendar days before the absence from the parent or guardian.

+e.
 Medical and Dental Appointments: Applies to those that cannot be arranged during non-school hours.
 A signed doctor/dentist note will be needed.